 The firm cites victories for Nortel Networks and several Japanese companies in disputes with the state-owned telecoms company; and for Boskalis in an ICC matter concerning construction work on the Cartagena dam.

-The firm reports recently helping a Latin American state settle its first international investment dispute, for an undisclosed amount.
+While the bulk of the firm’s arbitration work is contract-based, the firm reports recently helping a Latin American state settle its first international investment dispute, for an undisclosed amount.

 The Dispute Resolution and Investment Protection Practice of Gómez-Pinzón Zuleta Abogados has been repeatedly selected by specialized publications as No. 1 in Colombia and one of the leading practices in Latin America.